FORMAT: 80 minute LECTURES

 Reading: Humans as Cucinivores.
 Furness & Bravo.
 2015 J. Comp Physiology B

-13. Fire on demand
+13. Fire on Demand

 Fire technology: using occasional fire versus fire on demand